featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 In this mode, as changes occur to features coming from the server, the states of the features will immediately change.
 Events are fired.
 This kind of operation is normally best for servers, as they want to react to what has been asked for.

+You do not have to write any code to get this mode.
+It is the default.

 ### Catch and Release (recommended for Web and Mobile)